-Have you ever heard of Dog Alzheimer’s?
-Know how to recognize Cognitive Dysfunction Syndrome, and learn how to help prevent it in your pet!
+Have you ever heard of Cognitive Dysfunction Syndrome?
+Know how to recognize the signs of it and learn how to help prevent it in your pet.

 What’s the worst thing about sharing your life with a dog?
 It goes without saying, it’s the fact dogs age more quickly than we do, and we see them age before our eyes.
 They slow down, maybe their vision and hearing decline and they get arthritis, and there’s a chance the brain undergoes changes that result in cognitive dysfunction (CD).